Kate Dudding, Storyteller Photo of Kate Dudding, Storyteller

 katedudding.com

-Photo of Kate Dudding telling at the Saratoga Springs Public Library Kate Dudding is drawn to giving a voice to people from the past.
+Photo of Kate Dudding telling at the Saratoga Springs Public Library Kate Dudding is drawn to giving a voice to people from the past who made a difference - in their community, or in the world.
 As a Norwegian saying affirms:

 "It is the duty of the present